danny-fla/Lucid-Waves/README.md

 # Testing

-As each section, function, or model was developed throughout this project, I conducted thorough testing to identify and address any functionality or styling issues that arose (refer to the table below).
-Corrections or fixes were promptly implemented before proceeding.
-Additionally, I enlisted the assistance of friends to test the site extensively.
-They engaged in activities such as signing up, adding, and deleting comments using a variety of devices and platforms, including IOS, Android, mobile phones, tablets, etc. Any reported issues related to functionality or styling were carefully reviewed and resolved.
+Throughout the course of this project, as individual sections, functions, or models were developed, I performed comprehensive testing to detect and rectify any issues related to functionality or styling (refer to the table below).
+Immediate corrections or fixes were applied before progressing further.
+Furthermore, I sought the support of friends to conduct thorough site testing.
+They actively participated in activities like sign-ups and the creating/updating/ deleting of posts, comments, gallery using diverse devices and platforms such as IOS, Android, mobile phones, tablets, etc. Any concerns reported regarding functionality or styling underwent meticulous review and resolution.

 ## Manual Testing